 You can either apply for a multi-state license from the state when you apply for your very first registered nurse license, or you can apply for it later when you already have a license.
-In order to obtain a multi-state license and work as a nurse in a compact state, you must show proof of residence in your home state, which must be a compact state.
+In order to obtain a multi-state license and work as a travel nurse in a compact state, you must show proof of residence in your home state, which must be a compact state.
 The Primary State of Residence (PSOR) is the state where you declare primary residence for legal residency status.
 This can be proven by a federal tax return, voter registration, or driver’s license.

 Uniform Licensure Requirements for Multi-State Licensure include:

 Meeting the guidelines for licensure in your home state, which can vary state to state, even between compact states.
 Follow the guidelines in your HOME state.

 If the above criteria is met, you can visit your state board of nursing website to upgrade your license to a multi-state license.
 Select the “eNLC Upgrade Application” or “Apply for a multi-state license” option.
 The process typically takes three to seven days upon application review, and you will receive your new eNLC license in the mail.
 Licensure fees vary by state.